Google Cloud Storage

 ```

-If it's a **success**, you can continue to create the external object storage by clicking **Add storage**.
+Click **Check connection** to verify that the configuration is correct.
+If the connection succeeds, you can continue creating the external object storage integration by clicking **Add storage**.

 ---